Would you leave your lover over garlic chips? I nearly did once. The smell, the look, the lingering after-breath….gross!

 Our opinion of garlic chips was but one sought by innovative Topicsmaster Fergal, who used image prompts to get us thinking and bingo numbers to keep us on our toes.
 Mine was a lone voice on the issue.
 Merrilyn and Martin LOVE them.
 Never mind your haute cuisine, cheesy garlic chips ruled.
 Jam on toast was, however, a no-no for Merrilyn as was juicing for Sarah, who won best topic for her eloquent dismissal of liquidised vege.
 Food shopping is a ninja-style job for Deirdre, just flying through the aisles with her trolley, whilst salt was voted number one condiment of the evening (by me and an enthusiastic Maria).

 La France, the home of good food, was the theme for the night as chosen by thoughtful Toastmaster, Gerry.
-Sarah, our frenchflaggrammarian, chose ‘solidarity’ as the very apt word of the day after the terrible attacks on November 13th.
+Sarah, our grammarian, chose ‘solidarity’ as the very apt word of the day after the terrible attacks on November 13th.

 James gave a thought-provoking talk on ISIS in the open mic session.
 “Bombing won’t solve this,” he warned.